Frequently Asked Questions

 In the continued spirit of goodwill, we have made the decision to support several local organizations with whom we have a special kinship.
 Recipients of our charitable contributions for 2019 have already been selected.

 What is Treehouse Resort and Spa?
 And how can I plan a visit?

 Treehouse Resort and Spa will be a destination retreat located in the beautiful Pacific Northwest and centered on holistic wellness, play, and relaxation.
 The resort is not yet open to the public.
 For more information, please visit treehouseresortandspa.com.

 We love hearing from you!

 If you have reviewed the information on our website and would like to submit an inquiry for your treehouse project, please complete our online questionnaire.

-For all other questions and comments, please send an email to email@example.com.
+For all other questions and comments, please email firstname.lastname@example.org.

-For more information on touring, staying overnight, and/or hosting an event at TreeHouse Point, please visit www.treehousepoint.com.
+For information on touring, staying overnight, and/or hosting an event at TreeHouse Point in Fall City, WA, please visit www.treehousepoint.com.

 Interested in our services?
 If you have reviewed the information on our website, we invite you to submit an inquiry so we can learn about your vision and determine if Nelson Treehouse would be a good fit for your project.
 We review each inquiry thoroughly, so please be patient while awaiting a response.